The human impact of Russia's 'gay propaganda' law - IFEX

 But it isn't just about prosecutions.
 The 'gay propaganda' law is about fostering intolerance, and changing the way society views some of its most vulnerable members.
 Russian lawmakers have been aided and abetted in their campaign against LGBTQI+ people by high profile, ostensibly non-political figures.
 In 2013, the TV presenter Dmitriy Kiselyov (now head of Russia Today, the government's news agency) announced on-air that gay people should be banned from donating blood and sperm and that their hearts should be burned instead of used for organ donation.
 The head of the Russian Orthodox Church, Patriarch Kirill, claimed in 2016 that the rise of ISIS/Islamic State was due to the world's acceptance of homosexuality.

-Even more alarmingly, other statistics show a reported increase in attacks on LGBT people.
+Even more alarmingly, other statistics show a reported increase in attacks on LGBTQI+ people.

 Russia's homophobic law-making didn't end in 2013.
 In 2014, LGBTQI+ couples were banned from adopting; in 2015, transgender people were banned from driving and a draft law was introduced which, if passed, would effectively outlaw 'coming out'.

-Tatiana Vinnichenko, a teacher, is chairperson of the Russian LGBTQ Network.
-Her organisation recently collaborated with other Russian LGBT groups to submit a report to the UN Committee on Economic, Social and Cultural Rights which details all the ways in which LGBTQI+ people are discriminated against in Russia.
-She told me how the recent surge in anti-LGBT sentiment had affected her own life and work.
+Tatiana Vinnichenko, a teacher, is chairperson of the Russian LGBT Network.
+Her organisation recently collaborated with other Russian LGBTQI+ groups to submit a report to the UN Committee on Economic, Social and Cultural Rights which details all the ways in which LGBTQI+ people are discriminated against in Russia.
+She told me how the recent surge in anti-LGBTQI+ sentiment had affected her own life and work.

 "I regularly receive threats and insults on the Internet," she said.
 "I feel that my sexual orientation and my position as a civil liberties activist have made me an outcast in society.
 There's been persecution of LGBT teachers and university professors: dozens of teachers who don't conceal their sexual orientation have left their schools and universities - I was threatened with dismissal too.
 While ultra right and fundamentalist groups have been encouraged, LGBT people have become more vulnerable; our position was completely ignored when these laws were being discussed.
 Discrimination has driven LGBT groups underground and restricted access to information about health care."